lichkitsch/campaigns/resources/short.md

 | `B` | +4 | `C+1d10` | `10d10` | 100 | 8/9 |
 | `A` | +5 | `B+1d12` | `12d12` | 1000 | 10/11 |
 | `S` | +6 | `A+1d20` | `20d20` | 10k | 12 |

-The narrator creates obstacles as items with the fixed bonus standing in for trait scores and rolling specific dice for their HP and damage based on their rank.

 ## Leveling Up
 When the player reaches significant milestones, the narrator lets them level up.
 The player rolls their new damage dice to increase their max HP, adds one point to any one trait, and either learns a new ability or upgrades and existing ability, if applicable.